tungstenfabric/website/README.md

 Launchpad.
 Be sure to describe both expected and actual behavior.
 You'll need the bug ID later, so please do this even if you feel the change is trivial.

-* If you plan to develop a new feature, go to Launchpad as well, but this time create a blueprint and a ticket associated with it.
+* If you plan to develop a new feature, you must create or provide three things:
+    * [A Launchpad blueprint].
 A blueprint is a short piece of text describing which feature do you propose, why it is good to have it in Tungsten Fabric, and who will be developing it.
+Blueprints are very important as they are used to plan future releases of Tungsten Fabric.
-Blueprints should link to a more technical and more detailed specification document.
-However, these specifications don't go to the Launchpad: they ends up in the dedicated repository, [contrail-specs].
+    * [A detailed technical spec].
+Each blueprint should link to a more detailed technical specification document.
+These specifications must be submitted to the [contrail-specs] GitHub repository.
+They are not stored or tracked in Launchpad.
+    * [A Launchpad bug ticket].
+While the blueprint brielfly describes the work that will be done, the ticket is where the work actually happens (commits get linked to the ticket).
+    * Here is [an example of a complete Launchpad blueprint].

 * Although contrail-specs and other Tungsten Fabric repositories are hosted on [Github], they are managed with Gerrit.
 Please don't send Pull Requests to the